 Episcopal Relief & Development is the international relief and development agency of The Episcopal Church, and a separate 501(c)(3).
 For more information about our organization, or to read our history, please see Who We Are.

-Our program approach is based on an integrated model that addresses poverty, hunger, disaster and disease.
+Our program approach is based on an integrated model that addresses poverty, hunger, disaster, and disease.
+Working with Anglican and ecumenical partners, we collaborate with local communities, around the world, as they find solutions to help people live healthier, more fulfilling lives.
 For more details, please visit What We Do.

 Our work would not be possible without your ongoing commitment and support.
 Please click here to learn about the many ways to donate to Episcopal Relief & Development.

 Gifts for Life is an alternative gift catalog that allows donors to give a gift with lasting impact.
 Gifts may be made in honor of a friend or loved one and are disbursed to the programs that they correspond to, wherever the need is greatest.
 Learn more.

 Episcopal Relief & Development Sunday, celebrated annually on the first Sunday in Lent, has been endorsed by the Presiding Bishop and General Convention as a dedicated time to reflect on and respond to the needs of our global neighbors.
 Learn how to participate any time of year.